 Data Management: The management of adult and children's community mental health services data, including work to establish unduplicated counts, is addressed in the data management objective described in this Plan under Criterion #5 that follows.
 Mental Health Transformation Activity: Anti-Stigma Campaign (NFC Goal 1.1) According to SAMHSA the prevalence of serious mental health conditions in the 18-25 years of age group is almost double that of the general population, yet young people have the lowest rate of help-seeking behaviors.
-To address the stigma that is often associated with seeking care and to increase public awareness about the availability and effectiveness of mental health services, the Mississippi Department of Mental Health (DMH) will continue to partner with the Substance Abuse and Mental Health Services Administration (SAMHSA) for a statewide Anti-Stigma Campaign "What a Difference a Friend Makes" until October, 2009.
-In October 2009, DMH and the statewide Anti-Stigma Committee will launch a campaign specific to Mississippi entitled, "Think Again."
+The Mississippi Department of Mental Health (DMH) and the Think Again Network will continue to address the stigma that is often associated with seeking care and to increase public awareness about the availability and effectiveness of mental health services through its Think Again campaign.
+In October 2009, DMH and the statewide Think Again Network launched a campaign specific to Mississippi entitled, "Think Again."
 The campaign is designed to decrease the negative attitudes that surround mental illness by encouraging young adults to rethink the way they view mental illness by shining the light on the truth of mental illness.
-It will continue to show young adults how to support their friends who are living with mental health problems.
 Because the campaign targets the transitional age range, this transformation objective is included this year in both the Children's Services and Adult Services State Plans.
-DMH established an Anti-Stigma Committee with more than 40 representatives statewide from mental health facilities, community mental health centers, mental health associations, hospitals and other organizations in Mississippi.
+DMH established the Think Again Network with more than 40 representatives statewide from mental health facilities, community mental health centers, mental health associations, hospitals and other organizations in Mississippi.
 These representatives work within their area of the state by getting the word out about the campaign.
 DMH is conducting a pro-active public relations campaign targeting newspapers, television and radio outlets.
-Mississippi's Anti-Stigma Campaign efforts have joined forces with DMH's Youth Suicide Prevention Campaign, "Shatter the Silence."
-DMH is working with high schools and colleges across the state to reach students on campuses via articles in campus newspapers, interviews on college radio stations, and the distribution of flyers and brochures on campus..
-DMH incorporates the message of supporting your friends, dispelling the stigma associated with mental health problems and youth suicide in all presentations and handouts.
-Mississippi Goal: To address the stigma associated with mental illness through a three-year anti-stigma campaign.
+Mississippi's Think Again efforts have joined forces with DMH's Youth Suicide Prevention Campaign, "Shatter the Silence."
+DMH is working with high schools and colleges across the state to reach students on campuses via articles in campus newspapers, interviews on college radio stations, presentations and the distribution of flyers and brochures on campus.
+In October 2009, DMH and the Think Again Network launched the Think Again campaign which is an anti-stigma and mental health awareness campaign targeting young adults.
+Educational materials were developed for the campaign which focuses on the truths about mental illness, how to seek help, and how to fight stigma.
+Since Oct.
+1, 2009, more than 18,000 Think Again brochures and 500 posters have been distributed.
+DMH worked with the Department of Education to send packets to more than 800 6th - 12th grade public school nurses and counselors with a letter announcing the campaign and offering brochures, posters and presentations free of charge.
+As a result of the mail out, DMH received requests for more than 8,000 brochures.
+DMH has conducted more than 70 presentations statewide.
+DMH continues to combine the anti-stigma campaign efforts with the youth suicide prevention efforts.
+DMH conducted training in February to prepare 15 individuals to present the Think Again/Shatter the Silence presentations in their community and local schools.
+In October, several activities were conducted in conjunction with the campaign launch including Weems Community Mental Health Center's Mind Matters event, Mississippi State Hospital's Games Your Children Play Part II event, and Central Mississippi Residential Center's Mental Health Awareness Event.
+Touglaoo College sent a text message to all their students announcing the campaign and offering mental health help.
+More than 20 television and radio interviews have been conducted and more than 70 newspaper articles have been printed reaching more than 900,000 Mississippians.
+Goal: To address the stigma associated with mental illness through a three-year anti-stigma campaign.